 To date, the COVID-19 pandemic has negatively impacted the global economy and the magnitude, severity, and duration of this impact is unclear and difficult to assess.
-Salarius has worked to adapt to the unexpected and challenging circumstances resulting from the COVID-19 pandemic and we have experienced minimal COVID-19 disruptions to our clinical programs, our manufacturing capabilities and our financing capabilities during the three months ended March 31, 2020.
-Both our Ewing Sarcoma clinical study and our Advanced Solid Tumor clinical study are active and continue to enroll patients.
-Salarius plans to release clinical data from both studies, as previously disclosed, during 2020 and 2021.
-However, the impact of COVID-19 changes daily and is difficult to predict.
+In addition, certain areas, including Texas where we are headquartered, have recently experienced a resurgence of COVID-19 cases.
+We have worked to adapt to the unexpected and challenging circumstances resulting from the COVID-19 pandemic and we have experienced minimal COVID-19 disruptions to our clinical programs, our manufacturing capabilities and our financing capabilities during the six months ended June 30, 2020.
+Both our Ewing sarcoma clinical study and our Advanced Solid Tumor clinical study are active and continue to enroll patients.
+We plan to release clinical data from both studies, as previously disclosed, during 2020 and 2021.
+However, the situation with respect to the COVID-19 pandemic and its impact changes daily and is difficult to predict.